Remote Dunes 4 Days

 After breakfast, camp is struck.
 Today’s goal is the village of M’hamid, to complete your four day circuit.
 The terrain once more becomes marked by desert scrub and earth banks, and palm groves become more apparent the closer you reach M’hamid.
 You will break for lunch, in shade, before reaching the village.
-Your vehicle will be waiting to transfer you back to your overnight guest-house, at the palm grove of Bounou.
 Today’s trek time: 4 hours, depending on the pace of the group.

 TRAVEL TO THE START POINT, THE DESERT FRONTIER

 There are a number of options for reaching the village of Mhamid (the start of the treks), it is more accessible than ever with the introduction of flights to Zagora.